top of page

 An evaluation of his contribution

-The time has come to evaluate his contribution.
-Perhaps it would not be unwise to state that he was one of the chosen few who did the groundwork that saw the sprouts of mass movement later on, thanks to which Gandhi and other leaders could build their edifice.
-It was no mean achievement to establish an international conspiracy, to remain incognito for seven years, to carry out the massive covert operation against the British, and to hatch a brilliant plan of a huge uprising almost in line with the 1857 mutiny.
+The time has come to evaluate Jatindra’s contribution.
+Perhaps it would not be unwise to state that he was one of the chosen few who did the groundwork that saw the sprouts of mass movement later on, thanks to which Gandhiji and other leaders could build their edifice.
+It was no mean achievement to establish an international conspiracy, to remain incognito for seven years while carrying out the massive covert operation against the British, and to hatch a brilliant plan of a vast uprising almost in line with the 1857 mutiny.
 The plan, unfortunately, got exposed owing to betrayal by several agents, mainly by Czech revolutionaries in faraway America: it showed that the time was not ripe for India to enjoy freedom.
-Not yet prepared for independence, people in India had just started to shake off their chronic slumber.
+Not yet prepared for independence, people in India started to shake off their chronic slumber considerably, relying on the new style initiated by the Jugantar under Jatindra’s leadership.

 Treachery – Bane of India

-It must be remembered that the British could enjoy their rule owing to the servitude and loyalty of a section of the Indian administrative elite and officials who could beat their English bosses in the game of inflicting terror upon their countrymen for the sake of their narrow selfish gains – a few crumbs from the British masters to these pet dogs.
-And these were primarily responsible for bringing down the first phase of the freedom movement to a close by ruthlessly exterminating their brothers and sisters.
+It must be remembered that the British could enjoy their rule owing to the servitude and loyalty of a section of the Indian administrative elite and officials who could beat their English bosses in the game of inflicting terror upon their countrymen for the sake of their narrow, selfish gains – a few crumbs from the British masters to these pet dogs.
+These were primarily responsible for bringing down the first phase of the freedom movement to a close by ruthlessly exterminating their brothers and sisters.
 And then there were spies everywhere.
 The British Government destroyed industries but provided alternative employment to a considerable espionage network of local sleuths.
-It is this network that helped in sustaining its edifice.
+It is this network that helped sustain its edifice.

 CHAPTER 1 - The Childhood and Early Years